100% Genuine Medicines

-This version of Microgynon contains seven placebo pills to be taken during the spare week.
+This version of Microgynon contains seven placebo pills to be taken during the spare week instead of having a 7-day break.
 If you require additional help to remember taking the pill, combined ED pills are a good option.
 To order Microgynon 30 ED, begin your free online consultation.

 Our partner doctors will assess your medical history